GalenRhodes/RedBlackTrees/README.md

-# RedBlackTree
+# RedBlackTrees

-RedBlackTree is an Objective-C library that implements a classic Red-Black binary tree.
+RedBlackTrees is an Objective-C library that implements a classic Red-Black binary tree.